shaoxiongji/federated-learning/README.md

 The MLP and CNN models are produced by:
 > python [main_nn.py](main_nn.py)

-The testing accuracy of MLP: 92.14% (10 epochs training) with the learning rate of 0.01.
+The testing accuracy of MLP on MINST: 92.14% (10 epochs training) with the learning rate of 0.01.
-The testing accuracy of CNN: 98.37% (10 epochs training) with the learning rate of 0.01.
+The testing accuracy of CNN on MINST: 98.37% (10 epochs training) with the learning rate of 0.01.

 Federated learning with MLP and CNN is produced by:
 > python [main_fed.py](main_fed.py)